5 Showing the Right Numbers with ggplot() Data Transformations

 scale_x_log10()

 There are a lot of points in this data and there’s a lot of noise, too.
 We might wonder how reliable the overall sample trend is.
-For instance, we might wonder whether it makes sense to show the relationship between population size and the share that’s black all together.
-Counties are organized into states, and maybe the trend in one state is different than in another.
-As it turns out, we can easily group our geoms by certain groups or categories when we plot them.
+For instance, we might wonder whether it makes sense to show the relationship between population size and the share of a county that’s black all together or broken down by groups.
+Counties are organized into states and states are organized into regions, and maybe the trend in one state or region is different than in another.
+As it turns out, we can easily group our geoms by certain categories when we plot them.

 The way we’ve done this before is to map an aesthetic, like color, to a particular category.
 We can do this with our data, but there’s one possible problem: there are 50 states!
-If we map color to state how will we even make sense of the plot, let alone have a legend that will fit in the data viz?
+If we map color to state how will we even make sense of the plot, let alone have a legend that will fit in our figure?

 Thankfully we have another option for mapping aesthetics: grouping.
 Rather than map a color or something like that to state, we can just tell ggplot to draw a different smoothed trend per state but not to add different colors or a legend.
-Let’s try it out and see how it looks:
+We do this with the group command inside of aes().
+Let’s try it out and see how it looks.
+Notice that in the below code I map the group aesthetic to state locally inside geom_smooth().

 ggplot(Data) +